 Because the respective orbs are across a chasm, the runners will have to shoot a black diamond to trigger a launcher.
 However, they must be positioned correctly against the launcher to make it across each time without dying.
-You may need to double jump while launching to ensure you can sufficiently make the jump.
+Our top tip is to stand as far back as possible to ensure the launch is smooth.
 Grapples and swords with Eager Edge can also help here.

 Because some enemies require that players have the buff to defeat them, it’s helpful for all players on each side to have the buff at once.
 Recall that everyone in the aura when it’s shot can get the buff.

 - Each side’s single runner follows the orb indicators and shoots the orbs.